hathora/hathora-cloud-sdks/csharp/docs/RoomV2Api.md

-Get connection details to a [room](https://hathora.dev/docs/concepts/hathora-entities#room) using `appId` and `roomId`.
+Poll this endpoint to get connection details to a [room](https://hathora.dev/docs/concepts/hathora-entities#room).
 Clients can call this endpoint without authentication.

 ### Example
 ```csharp